mannamraju/PDF-to-MD-Converter/output/DMAIO-Application-Observability-for-Edge-Deployed-Solutions-270325-191742.md

 - **Compatibility with Key Technologies**: Ensure the proposed solution is compatible with Stack HCI, Kubernetes, GitOps-based fleet management, and aligned with Microsoft's observability tech stack strategy.
 - **Optimal Data Flow from Edge to Cloud**: As edge might be bandwidth constrained, optimize the flow of the telemetry from edge to observability platform.
 - **Offline Capabilities**: The observability platform should be resilient to network outages.
 It must have the capability to automatically resume data collection and transmission once network connectivity is restored, ensuring no critical data is lost during downtime.

+## Decision drivers

+- **Proactive Issue Detection and Easier Root Cause Analysis**
+- **Informed Decision-Making**
+- **Improved Operational Efficiency**
+- **Integration of Deployment Components**
+- **Compatibility with Key Technologies**
+- **Optimal Data Flow from Edge to Cloud**
+- **Offline Capabilities**

+## Considered options

+- **Azure Monitor Container Insights**: A first-party solution from Microsoft that collects telemetry from edge containers systems and delivers to portfolio of services inside Azure Monitor depending on the type of signal.
+- **OpenTelemetry Collector**: A vendor-agnostic open-source component designed to collect, process, and export telemetry data.
+- **Azure Monitor Edge Pipeline (preview)**: A first-party solution from Microsoft for building data ingestion pipelines.
+Very similar to OpenTelemetry Collector.
+This product is NOT considered due to its preview status.

+## Decision Conclusion

+Based on the criteria, OpenTelemetry is recommended as the preferred technology.
+OpenTelemetry provides the capability to queue messages in memory or on a file system to handle network interruptions between the edge and Azure, ensuring reliable telemetry transport.
+Furthermore, OpenTelemetry offers flexibility in filtering metrics, logs, and traces, optimizing data transmission by selectively sending specific telemetry types and thereby reducing outbound network traffic from the edge.
+Lastly, it should be noted that Microsoft recommends using the OpenTelemetry Collector as a data processing pipeline and is committed to using OpenTelemetry going forwards.

+## Consequences

+The use of OpenTelemetry will require the team to gain expertise in its administration and optimization.
+Additionally, existing systems and applications will need to be integrated with OpenTelemetry.

 ### Background